Skip to content

 The World MCP/Skills Enables

-Development based on accurate information becomes possible without relying on expensive consultants or specialists.
+Development based on primary sources becomes possible without excessive reliance on expensive consultants or specialists, or on abstraction layers (libraries and frameworks).

 For how to distinguish between MCP and Skills, see skills/vs-mcp.md.